|El Salvador 1982|

 AM/CM: Mauricio Cienfuegos (El Salvador)

 Cienfuegos began his professional career in 1985 with Racing Junior.
 He also played for Soyapango, and Luís Ángel Firpo in El Salvador, for Morelia and Santos Laguna in Mexico.
-He joined LA Galaxy for its inaugural 1996 season, where he stayed until his retirement after the 2003 season.
+He joined LA Galaxy in 1996, where he stayed until 2003.
 He was elected to the MLS Best XI three times, in 1996, 1998, and 1999, and played in seven MLS All-Star Games.
 During his MLS career, Galaxy won the 2000 CONCACAF Champions Cup, the 2001 U.S. Open Cup, and the 2002 MLS Cup.
 Capped 68 times.

-Hie started with Pipiles F.C.
-His debut at the national level was playing for Independiente de San Vicente.
-Later he played for CD Alacranes(C.D.
+Miranda played with Pipiles F.C., Independiente de San Vicente, CD Alacranes(C.D.
 Atlético Marte), Uruguay de Coronado(Costa Rica), Atlético Marte, Club Sport La Libertad, Conrado Miranda, and C.D. Águila of San Miguel.
 He often served as a player-coach.
-Conrado Miranda represented El Salvador as a captain most of the time from 1948 to 1955, during this period El Salvador won the Gold Medal at the VII Central American and Caribbean Games in 1954 in Mexico.
+He represented El Salvador as a captain most of the time from 1948 to 1955, during this period El Salvador won the Gold Medal at the VII Central American and Caribbean Games in 1954 in Mexico.

 RW: Mauricio “Pipo” Rodríguez (El Salvador)